Naman0918/TE-IT-DSBDAL/README.md

 ## SPPU TE-IT Data Science and Big Data Analytics Lab<br>
-Al codes are available here.
+All codes are available here.